My-Finance-Report/yearly_report/README.md

 # User feedback

 - 2x! make it clear when they start the onboarding that they need their bank / cc statements
-- remove onboarding step 3, have a selector in the upload page for unrecognized files
 - add the categories from the start
-- the third page is just genreally confusing
 - First page need to know you need statements
   -> import to be able to name credit cards
   -> the first page spells out all the things you need to do